mossblaser/slidie-ttyd/README.md

     query.ssh = "user@example.com"

-Repeat the `ssh` parameter if you need to add additional `ssh` command arguments.
+Repeat the `ssh` parameter if you need to add additional `ssh` command line arguments.

 Note: `slidie-ttyd` takes care of all the somewhat awkward escaping normally